Shadovaine/Python-Projects/README.md

-# 🐍 Python Projects – Jake Welly
+# 🐍 Python Projects – Shadovaine

 This repository documents my hands-on journey through learning Python, with a focus on scripting, automation, and cybersecurity.